hcilab/wams/README.md

 ### Connections

-Wams manages connections with clients under the hood, and provides helpful methods to react on **connection-related events**:
+WAMS manages connections with clients under the hood, and provides helpful methods to react on **connection-related events**:

-- `onconnect` – called each time a client connects to Wams server
+- `onconnect` – called each time a client connects to WAMS server
 - `ondisconnect` – called when client disconnects

 Both methods accept a callback function, where you can act on the event.
 The callback function gets these arguments: